azat-co/expressworks/exercises/param_pam_pam/problem.md

 PUT /message/526aa677a8ceb64569c9d4fb
 ```

-it will respond with a hash of the current date (as a string) and the id.
+it will respond with a hash of the current date (as a string) and the ID.

-This could be computed like so:
+The SHA-1 can be computed like this:

 ```js
 require('crypto')